alonrot/userES/README.md

-	Alonso Marco, Philipp Hennig, Jeannette Bohg, Stefan Schaal, Sebastian Trimpe, "Automatic LQR Tuning Based on Gaussian Process Global Optimization", IEEE International Conference on Robotics and Automation (ICRA), 2016, accepted.
+	Alonso Marco, Philipp Hennig, Jeannette Bohg, Stefan Schaal, Sebastian Trimpe, "Automatic LQR Tuning Based on Gaussian Process Global Optimization", IEEE International Conference on Robotics and Automation (ICRA), 2016

+It has also been used to automatically tune the controller parameters of a throttle valve, which is a common benchmark in the industry.

+	Matthias Neumann-Brosig, Alonso Marco, Dieter Schwarzmann, Sebastian Trimpe "Data-efficient Auto-tuning with Bayesian Optimization: An Industrial Control Study" IEEE Transactions on Control Systems Technology, 2019

 Requirements
 ============